-She made two loaves just about every week in her kitchen.
-We ate it with her Chicken Cacciatore, Manhattan Clam Chowder and with dinner at just about every dinner.
+She made two loaves just about every week.
+We ate it with her Chicken Cacciatore, Manhattan Clam Chowder and with just about every dinner.

-So clearly can I see her standing at the counter kneading the dough on the wooden board that now sits in my kitchen, the dough rising in the oven in the green bowl (oh, how I wish I had that relic), and watching it bake through the oven window.
+To this day, I still see her standing at the counter kneading the dough on the wooden board that I now proudly own.
+I’d peek at the dough rising in the oven in the green bowl (oh, how I wish I had that relic), and would then watch it bake through the oven window.

 And the smell.

 That incredible, incredible aroma of freshly baked homemade Italian bread just completely permeated every air molecule in the house, intoxicating me and casting me under its’ spell.